cosmodesi/pycorr/README.md

 # correlation function in result.corr
 ```

-Example notebooks are provided in directory nb/.
+Example notebooks presenting most use cases are provided in directory nb/.

 ## Documentation